COURSE POLICY INFORMATION

 Changes are subject to teacher recommendation, department supervisor approval and administrative approval.

-Please note: Students must always carry a minimum of 5 credits per year to be considered a full time student.
+Please note: Students must always carry a minimum of five credits per year to be considered a full-time student.

 Changes will not be made based on period, lunch or teacher preferences.
 Any academic change requires written consent from parent/guardian.